 - Reservations: not always required

-Love is the theme echoed in the romantic presentation of food that’s served at Cala.
+Love is the theme echoed in the romantic presentation of food served at Cala.
 The design of this seaside restaurant is itself a testament to the open and vast presence of the ocean that stirs before it.
-Its open terrace allows diners to enjoy its charm with the caress of the Pacific Ocean breeze.
-The multi-ambient architecture with terrace, bar-lounge, main dining hall and private den, make Cala right for any occasion – day or night.
+Its spacious terrace allows diners to enjoy its charm with the caress of the Pacific Ocean breeze.
+The multi-ambient architecture with terrace, bar-lounge, main dining hall, and private den, make Cala right for any occasion – day or night.

-Chef Ivan Kisik’s contemporary Peruvian Cuisine alludes to Mediterranean sentiments and Oriental nostalgia.
+The contemporary Peruvian cuisine at Cala alludes to Mediterranean sentiments and Oriental nostalgia.
 To exemplify this complex flavor try the Chita Crocante (Crusted Thai style snapper) prepared in coconut milk-basil reduction served with prawns and a side of coconut rice.
 Or order from the Love is Sharing menu and try the Sobre Dosis.
-(Over-dose: Varied ceviches to share between 3-5 people.)
-Don’t think you have to only eat seafood if you dine at Cala since the Pastas and Rice and Meat Lovers menus are also available.
-Those with an insatiable sweet tooth fear-not, as decadent dessert options such as the delightful traditional Suspiro Limeño served with chirimoya foam, guanabana sorbet and aguaymanto are available.
+(Overdose: Varied ceviches to share between 3-5 people.)
+Don’t think you have only to eat seafood if you dine at Cala since the Pasta and Rice and Meat Lovers menus are also available.
+Those with an insatiable sweet tooth fear-not, as decadent dessert options such as the delightful traditional Suspiro Limeño, served with chirimoya foam, guanabana sorbet and aguaymanto are available.

 Address: Playa Barranquito, Espigón B-2, Circuito Vial Costa Verde

 Lunch or Dinner: Sunday to Wednesday from 12 noon to 1 am; Thursday to Saturday from 12 noon to 3 am

 Restaurant Tip: Reservations strongly recommended but only available until 5 pm.
 After that, first come first serve.